Guðrún Karls Helgudóttir: Priesthood

 Guðrún Karls Helgudóttir gained varied experience in the capital region, holding positions in churches such as Hjallakirkja in Kópavogur and in Seltjarnarnes.
 She also supervised confirmation classes for children in Skálholt and Gothenburg.

 From 2001 to 2003, she served as an intern in the Lutheran Diocese of Gothenburg.
-Prior to this, she worked as a therapist at a shelter for women affected by violence in Gothenburg (2000–2001) and with young people at the Lunby Church (a suburb of Gothenburg).
+Prior to this, she worked as a therapist at a shelter for women affected by violence in Gothenburg (2000–2001) and with young people at the Lundby Church (a suburb of Gothenburg).
 After studying at the seminary in Lund and completing professional training and a course in Swedish canon law, she was ordained on January 11, 2004.
 The ordination took place in the Gustavus Adolphus Cathedral, conducted by Bishop Carl Axel Aurelius.

 In 2008, she became a priest in the parish of Grafarvogur (a district of Reykjavík), and has served as the parish priest there since 2016.
 During her tenure, she has been a notable advocate for the rights of LGBT people.
 She took a leave of absence in 2016 to pursue doctoral studies in homiletics at the Lutheran School of Theology in Chicago.
 She was also a member of the Church Synod from 2014 to 2022.